armielgonzzz/Data-Engineering-Project-Showcase/etl_to_mysql/README.md

 MySQL 16.2

-psycopg2 - MySQL database adapter for Python
+MySQL Connector - MySQL database adapter for Python

 ## How to run